 to mask the needed information; price tags contain a hodgepodge of numbers

-and only include code numbers to identify manufacturers.
+and include only code numbers to identify manufacturers.
 Although these

 If you cant easily determine an items make, model/style number, and fabric